What can I do before listing my vacation rental?

-- smoke and carbon monoxide detectors and alarms
+- Smoke and carbon monoxide detectors and alarms.

-- first aid kit
+- First aid kit.

-- comprehensive outdoor lighting
+- Comprehensive outdoor lighting.

-- secure door, sliding door, and window locks
+- Secure door, sliding door, and window locks.

 While laws and regulations often require smoke alarms, an alarm system will notify the fire department and police while you are gone.

 If you have a pool, spa, jacuzzi, or any other water-based feature on your property, make sure that it is secured by either a fence or a safety cover.
 Small children and animals can quickly drown, and renters may not be aware of the dangers.
-Before renting out your property, make sure all hazards are mitigated or at least marked.
+Before renting out your property, make sure all hazards are fenced off, or at least clearly marked.
 For example, you may want to make sure that any household cleaners or chemicals are stored in a safe location, away from tiny hands.

+A good tip is to be overly communicative with signage or written instructions about how to operate machines like washers and dryers, ovens, dishwashers, jacuzzis, and fireplaces.
 Even the most conscientious renter has been known to accidentally damage property.
-While it is important that your rental property not be bare and empty, too much clutter can be distracting, prone to loss, and hard to clean.
+Clear instructions can prevent damage from misusing features on the property.
+Also, while it is important that your rental property not be bare and empty, too much clutter can be distracting, prone to loss, and hard to clean.

 Are there ways I can minimize tax liability from rental income?